 Mr. James Anthony Wigginton is an independent non-executive director of the Company.
-Mr. Wigginton, who is a qualified accountant, is currently an authorised representative of Falconer, Bellomo & Company Limited, an Australian based investment bank.
-He has over 29 years experience in the banking and stockbroking industry, both in Australia and overseas.
+Mr Wigginton is a qualified accountant and company secretary.
+He has over 30 years experience in the banking and stockbroking industry, both in Australia and overseas.
 He has held executive management positions with a number of major international banks in Australia, the United States and Asia and has considerable experience in international banking and corporate finance.
 He has been responsible for a number of initial public offerings in Australia.
 He has been a director of a number of private companies both in Australia and overseas.

-BIOGRAPHICAL DETAILS OF DIRECTORS AND SENIOR MANAGEMENT (CONT'D)
+BIOGRAPHICAL DETAILS OF DIRECTORS AND SENIOR MANAGEMENT(CON'T)